jsween/pythonPractice/README.md

 Also, this was a nice refresher on using command line and github.

 #### Exercise 1
-This is a simple script to run for a user to enter their name, age and favorite number.
+This is a python program for a user to enter their name, age and favorite number.

+### Exercise 2
+This is a simple program for a user to enter 2 numbers.
+This checks if the numbers are even or odd.
+Then check if the first number is divisible by the second number